Trail Run Project Logo

 The Trail to Titcomb Basin (Mile 0 - 10.7)

-Now on Seneca Lake Trail #7123, the trail is relatively flat with some short ups and downs as it winds around rock outcrops sprinkled among the trees.
+Now on Seneca Lake Trail #7123, the trail is relatively flat with some short climbs as it winds around rock outcrops sprinkled among the trees.
 Hobbs Lake is passed at the 6.8 mile mark, followed by Seneca Lake at the 9.0 mile mark.
-Next comes Little Seneca Lake, and after passing it, the CDT is reached at mile mark 10.0.
+Decent camping can be found around Seneca Lake, especially on the inlet side.
+Next comes Little Seneca Lake, and after passing it, the Highline Trail is reached at mile mark 10.0.

-But instead of going over Shannon Pass, the trail veers left/west and heads to Elbow Lake, the largest lake in a treeless, grassy, rocky basin dotted with many lakes.
+Rather than continuing over Shannon Pass, the trail veers left (west) and heads to Elbow Lake, the largest lake in this alpine basin, and another great spot to make camp.
 At the 18.8 mile mark, the trail descends out of the Elbow Lake Basin, winds around, and makes a descent to cross the upper reaches of the forested Pine Creek Valley and Pine Creek.
+The trail climbs out of its forested valley into the alpine tundra and then to Summit Lake.
+At the first of two trail junctions on the western shoreline of Summit Lake, go left (southwest) towards Trapper Lake.

 Summit Lake Trail (Mile 22.0 - 29.9)

-Leaving Summit Lake behind, descending gradually, the trail goes through rocky, grassy meadows and pine forest for the next eight miles.
-Along the way trail junctions (stay left at these trail junctions), and many beautiful lakes are passed - Borum lake, Gottfried Lake, Neil Lake, Trapper Lake, Little Trapper Lake, and more.
-At the 29.9 mile mark a trail junction with a trail sign is reached.
-Go left here to head toward Elkhart Park.
+Leaving Summit Lake behind, descending gradually, the trail winds through grassy meadows and pine forest for the next eight miles.
+Along the way are some trail junctions (stay left at these trail junctions), and many beautiful lakes - Borum lake, Gottfried Lake, Neil Lake, Trapper Lake, and Little Trapper Lake, many of which contain good areas to camp.
+At the 29.9 mile mark, go left at the trail junction toward Elkhart Park.

 Pine Creek Canyon (Mile 29.9 - 36.2)